 Other Window Styles for Your Basement

 While hopper windows are the most common for a basement, there are other styles that could work too.
 Depending on where the window is on your basement wall, you may be able to use sliding windows, awnings, or even double hung windows.

+Opaque windows allow you to add windows for light while still keeping it private to anyone passing by.
 A semi-frosted, patterned privacy glass treatment is also available to add to the safety and privacy of your basement living space.